frakture/frakture-docs/docs/enrichment/attribution/models.md

 Attribution in Frakture is heavily tied to source coding -- the process of assigning a source code to transactions and individuals.
 Much of the below is relevant to other conversion mechanisms -- see [Conversion Methods](enrichment/conversions "Conversion overview") for more info.

+The online ad world uses very similar terminology, and has heavily infomed Frakture attribution modeling.
+The main difference is that online ad models have insight into opens and clicks on a *specific* platform, whereas Frakture mostly tracks data across platforms, which tends to consist of source coding data.
+It is not unusual to use both to gather insight into your operations.

+Check out Google and Facebook's partial attribution model explanation:

+<a href="https://support.google.com/google-ads/answer/6259715" target="_blank">About Attribution Models [Google]</a>

+<a href="https://www.facebook.com/business/help/370704083280490?id=399393560487908" target="_blank">About attribution models [Facebook]</a>

 First, some definitions:

 ## Last Click Source Coding